 - Buffer A sensor Disable or enable the buffer A sensor.
+The default is Enabled. - Buffer B sensor Disable or enable the buffer B sensor.
+The default is Enabled. - Buffer Rinse sensor Disable or enable the buffer Rinse sensor.
 The default is Enabled. - Buffer Waste sensor Disable or enable the buffer Waste sensor.
-The default is Enabled. - Plate sensor Disable or enable the plate sensor.
+The default is Enabled. - Plate sensor Disable or enable the Plate sensor.
 The default is Enabled.
 When enabled, the instrument checks whether there is a plate on the plate carrier at the beginning of the protocol run.

-Caution!
-If the plate sensor is disabled, there will not be a warning indicating a missing plate.
-A missing plate may result in spillage.
+Caution If the plate sensor is disabled, there will not be a warning indicating a missing plate.
+A missing plate may result in spillage. ▲